 Further, gasoline companies used lead for decades in fuel, and it is still allowed in some countries.
-And even though the U.S. government banned leaded gasoline in 1996, the runoff still contaminates some farmland areas.
+And even though the United States government banned leaded gasoline in 1996, the runoff still contaminates some farmland areas.

 Farmland nearby historically active volcanos may have high lead levels from the volcanic ash in the soil.
-This can wind up in your chocolate or protein powder.
+High levels of heavy metals can wind up in your chocolate or protein powder or wine.

-Why is there more lead in pea protein and some other foods?
+Why is there more lead in pea protein and other foods?

 The crops listed above, like peas (you see pea protein everywhere in food these days), cannabis, and mustard greens, will pull in lead from soil and water and capture it in the plants’ molecules.
 They are part of a group of plants called phytoremediators.